Instantons on the Blown-up Surface and the Affine Vertex Algebra: Derived Categories of Derived Grassmannians

 \section{Derived Categories of Derived Grassmannians}

-In this section, we prove the Grothendieck group and Hochschild homology version of \cref{eq:once}.
+In this section, we prove the Grothendieck group and Hochschild homology versions of \cref{eq:once}.
 The method is different from \cref{sec:chow}.
-The semiorthogonal decomposition of $\mathrm{D}^b_{\mathrm{coh}}(\mathrm{Gr}_{X}(\mc{E}))$ established by the first-named author in \cite{jiang2023derived} will induce several {categorical equations}.
+The semiorthogonal decomposition of $\mathrm{D}^b_{\mathrm{coh}}(\mathrm{Gr}_{X}(\mc{E}))$ established by the first-named author in \cite{jiang2023derived} induces several \textbf{categorical equations}.
 By considering their decategorification, we uncover the underlying representation-theoretic structures through the lens of Clifford algebra representations.

-Throughout this section, we work in the setting of derived algebraic geometry and with stable $\infty$-categories, as developed in \cite{SAG,GR,HA}.
-In particular, the derived categories of locally bounded (pseudo-)coherent sheaves, $\mathrm{D}^{\mathrm{b}}_{\mathrm{coh}}(X)$, and perfect complexes, $\mathrm{Perf}(X)$, on a scheme (or, more generally, a derived stack) $X$ are understood as stable $\infty$-categories.
-Accordingly, all functors, such as the pullback $ f^*$ and pushforward $f_*$ for a morphism $f \colon X \to Y$, are interpreted in the derived sense.
-Given a (derived) scheme $X$, let $\mathrm{G}_0(X)$ (resp. $\mathrm{K}_0(X)$) denote its Grothendieck group of (pseudo-)coherent sheaves (resp. perfect complexes).
+In this section, we apply the derived algebraic geometry framework.
+All the categories in this section are $\infty$-categories and all the schemes in this section are derived schemes.